 We feel it’s a pretty critical market that has shown customer acceptance for ride-hailing.
 Our initial pilots and tests in Los Angeles with Uber Eats have been extremely promising and well received.
 It’s a really strong proving ground to demonstrate how this technology could scale and solve very critical transportation challenges. – Akshay Jaising

-As Motional and the autonomous vehicle industry as a whole begins to scale and commercialize, attention is starting to turn from the technology to the economics of the business.
+As Motional and the autonomous vehicle industry as a whole begins to scale and commercialize autonomous driving, attention is starting to turn from the technology to the economics of the business.
 Do the unit economics make sense and can the business operate profitability?
 These are big questions that will have to be answered.
 In order to answer these questions, AV companies will need long-term patient capital and this exactly what Motional has with Aptiv and Hyundai.

 In addition to Motional’s access to long-term patient capital, the company through the Aptiv/Hyundai joint-venture is currently having robotaxis built to automotive grade standards on the line.
 A factory-built autonomous vehicle is scalable.